 ?SA 8: The landscape study recommends that the site has low landscape capacity and no part of the site is suitabl AONB and there is also one listed building along the boundary of the site.
-Core Policies 34, 37 and 38 would apply AONB and surrounding a listed building would likely lead to significant negative effects in terms of the landscape are important views, natural features, tranquillity and noise and light pollution.
+Core Policies 34, 37 and 38 would apply AONB and surrounding a listed building would likely lead to significant negative effects in terms of the landscape as important views, natural features, tranquillity and noise and light pollution.
 As part of design and mitigation measure contribute towards the objectives of the AONB Management Plan?

 ?SA 9: The site is adjacent to the A34 which could lead to increased traffic (and associated air, noise and light pollution the road.
-The site is in a sensitive location within the AONB which could have significant negative effects in terms of 29 and 33 would apply to reduce the significance of pollution impacts; however given the sensitivity of the AONB the
+The site is in a sensitive location within the AONB which could have significant negative effects in terms of tranquillity of the AONB reduce the significance of pollution impacts; however given the sensitivity of the AONB this is likely to remain a sign